adriqnn/SoftUni/10_JavaScriptApplications/_03_RemoteDataAndAuthenticationExercise/README.md

-# Remote Data and Authentication
+# Remote Data and Authentication - Exercise